Blunt-eared bat

-The blunt-eared bat or Peruvian crevice-dwelling bat (Tomopeas ravus) is a species of bat in the family Molossidae.
+The blunt-eared bat or Peruvian crevice-dwelling bat (Tomopeas ravum) is a species of bat in the family Molossidae.
 It is monotypic within the genus Tomopeas and subfamily Tomopeatinae.
 It is endemic to Peru, where it is considered critically endangered.
 It is threatened by habitat loss.

 Taxonomy and etymology

 The classification of the blunt-eared bat has historically been problematic.
 When it was first described by Gerrit Smith Miller Jr. in 1900, it was placed in Vespertilionidae.

 In 1970, it was proposed that it should be in its own family, due to its intermediate qualities between Vespertilionidae and Molossidae.

 Taxonomists continued to place it in the vesper bat family until a 1994 study of their mitochondrial DNA showed that they were better placed in Molossidae.

 It is now widely recognized as the only member of subfamily Tomopeatinae of family Molossidae.

 There is evidence that it is basal to all other genera of the Molossidae.